On the properties of Northcott and Narkiewicz for elliptic curves: Introduction

 If $E$ is defined over $F$, then for any finite Galois extension $L/F$ of subfields of $\oQ$, we can define the trace map:

 where $P^\sigma = (\sigma(x),\sigma(y))$ if $P=(x,y)$.

 \begin{theorem} Let $L/F$ be a finite Galois extension of subfields of $\oQ$.
 Assume that $E$ is defined over $F$ and $E(F)$ has Property $\N$.
-Then, $E(L)$ has Property $\N$ if and only if the kernel of the trace map $T_{L/F}$ has. \end{theorem}
+Then, $E(L)$ has Property $\N$ if and only if the kernel of the trace map $T_{L/F}$ does. \end{theorem}